(A dat version of the devlog is available.)

 You are no patron yet but would like to support our work?
 Please visit our Patreon and check out your options!
 Every little contribution that moves us closer to our monthly goal helps.

-Oh my god, I still can't believe it.
+Sweet mercy, I still can't believe it.
 Yesterday I fixed the last remaining test for the rewrite of Scopes, and with this, the language is functional again, after 10 months of being stuck in rewrite hell.

 The next step is writing tests for the new borrow checker.
 Yes, Scopes has a borrow checker now!
 I figured it out after all, somewhere in November, and wrote a new pass for it.